MartAlae-AAGP/AAGP/README.md

         - it may take a few moments as it is a high-resolution photo

 ### MAC-OS (Without Anaconda/Miniconda)
-- This setup assumes you have a compatible version of python (`3.9` recommended) installed arleady.
+- This setup assumes you have git and a compatible version of python (`3.9` recommended) installed arleady.
 - Please skip to step (4) if you have a dedicated environment with git installed.

 1) Download this repo and extract to some desired folder (example: extracting in `~/Downloads` gives `~/Downloads/AAGP-main`)